unlimitedsoftwareworks/type-c/checklist.md

     - Fixed a flaw with pointer bitmaps.
 Pointer fields in structs and classes are now specified when registering the field.
     - Changed instructions again, we do not create pointer bitmask on creating object but on every *_reg_field.
 Array still unchanged (ptr flag given in a_alloc).

+- 16/11/2024:
+    - Fixed const/mut analysis
+    - Added `mutate` expression, which is used to mutate a variable.

 ## TODOs:
 - Allow class attributes (both static and not static) to be immutable, and can only be set from within the constructor.
 - Address the issue of non-inferred expressions suchas expressions as arguments to method call.